7.5. Tuples

 t2.4

-Tuple access can both be used to retrieve the element value for an expression as well as to assign a new value to the element.
+Tuple access can be used either to retrieve the element value for an expression or to assign a new value to the element.

 y = x + t1.1; // Allowed